 photo by Andy Kennedy-Derkay

-Lauren is a Cuban-American cinematographer and photographer.
-Since earning her MFA from the American Film Institute Conservatory, she has worked throughout the US and internationally.
-She is a member of the International Cinematographers Guild (IATSE Local 600).
+Lauren is a Cuban-American cinematographer devoted to world, repertory, and independent cinema.
+Since graduating from the American Film Institute Conservatory, she has worked throughout the US and internationally.
+She is a member of IATSE Local 600.

 Her credits include MA BELLE, MY BEAUTY, Marion Hill’s debut feature (Sundance, SXSW 2021), ZIWE (Showtime, A24), and NOTED: ALICIA KEYS THE UNTOLD STORIES (YouTube Originals).